AlgoMaster Logo

 Intuition

-For each starting index i, we extend the subarray element by element (using modular arithmetic to wrap around), keeping a running sum and updating our answer.
-We stop after including at most n elements, since each element can appear at most once.
+For each starting index i, extend the subarray element by element using modular arithmetic to wrap around, keeping a running sum and updating the answer.
+Stop after including at most n elements, since each element can appear at most once.
+Modular indexing (i + j) % n means a subarray that starts near the end automatically continues from index 0, so wrapping subarrays are covered without building a second copy of the array.

 Algorithm